polkafoundry/polkadocs/docs/concept/README.md

 ## Smart Contracts
 ### FORMAT AND EXECUTION ENGINE

-Smart contracts, or contracts for short, are at the heart of Icetea blockchain.
+Smart contracts, or contracts for short, are at the heart of PolkaFoundry blockchain.
 Every transaction is a contract call.

-Icetea blockchain supports 2 contract format: JavaScript and WebAssembly.
+PolkaFoundry blockchain supports 2 contract format: JavaScript and WebAssembly.
 Other languages can be compiled into either JavaScript or WebAssembly before deploying to the blockchain.

-Under the hood, Icetea blockchain uses Google's V8 engine to execute contracts.
+Under the hood, PolkaFoundry blockchain uses Google's V8 engine to execute contracts.
 V8 is currently the most powerful, advanced, and mature engine for both JavaScript and WebAssembly.

 ### CONTRACT TYPES
 There are 2 types of contracts.